dgc1980/AffiliateBot/README.md

 When a Submission or a Comment is submitted within the chosen subreddit, the bot will extract all the URL's check the URL and also check the content of the linked sites to check for Affiliate based information and Report the Submission or Comment based on it's findings, it is not always 100% correct and still requires manual interaction before you make you choice to remove or approve.

-If you need any help to configure, or hosting the bot you are welcome to context me directly on [reddit](https://www.reddit.com/user/dgc1980/).
+If you need any help to configure, or hosting the bot you are welcome to contact me directly on [reddit](https://www.reddit.com/user/dgc1980/).